peterlefanulumsdaine/cartmell-thesis/README.md

 cartmell-thesis
 ===============

-A (proposed) HoTT group project to TeXify Cartmell's PhD thesis “Generalised Algebraic Theories and Contextual Categories” — an important paper that’s currently not very accessible.
+A collaborative project to TeXify Cartmell's PhD thesis “Generalised Algebraic Theories and Contextual Categories” — an important paper that’s currently not very accessible.

+The scanned original is available from http://peterlefanulumsdaine.com/files/cartmell-1978-phd-thesis.pdf.

 # General project notes